 Promoting inclusivity and removing barriers for those living with disabilities spans many areas.
-What many business owners don’t realize is that digital accessibility goes beyond their websites – documents need to be included in this mix too.
+Many business owners don’t realize that digital accessibility goes beyond their websites – documents need to be included in this mix too.

 PDFs are one of the most common file types shared within and outside of an organization.
 They can also be the cause of compliance lawsuits.

-Fortunately, it’s not difficult to make a PDF accessible, not when you have the right PDF accessibility software.
+Fortunately, it’s not difficult to make a PDF accessible when you have the right PDF accessibility software.

 A PDF is deemed accessible when a user with a disability can still understand the content and any media within it with the help of assistive technology and software.

 Examples include screen magnifiers, screen readers, and speech recognition software.